store

 What is Pharmasave’s role in COVID-19 vaccinations?

-As determined by federal and provincial governments, Pharmasave’s certified injection pharmacists will administer the vaccine safely and effectively to people who are eligible based on the provincial government roll-out plans.
+As determined by federal and provincial governments, Pharmasave’s certified injection pharmacists will administer the vaccine safely and effectively to people who are eligible based on the provincial government’s recommendations.
 For information about Pharmasave stores providing the COVID-19 vaccine in your province, click on your province from the list above.

 Which COVID-19 vaccines are presently approved for use in Canada?